Tknika/iombian-button-handler/README.md

 ## Docker

-To build the docker image, from the clonned repository, execute the docker build command in the same level as the Dockerfile.
+To build the docker image, from the cloned repository, execute the docker build command in the same level as the Dockerfile.

 ```docker build -t ${IMAGE_NAME}:${IMAGE_VERSION} .```